datum360/Datum360-API-User-Guides/Matthew/PIM360/Query/GET results of custom view.md

 # GET /queryresults/views/{handle}

 ## Description
-Return a list of results for query by custom view handle.
+Returns a list of results for query by custom view handle.

 ## Required Capabilities
 * CanUseAPI